jomelsontanco/coding-challenge-mine-site-truck-tracking-system/README.md

 ### Architecture

-The project is structured according to three concerns, each following a distinct responsibility:
+The project is structured according to four concerns, each following a distinct responsibility:

 1. Map Definition (map-definition, map-service, mock-map-definition) - responsible for defining the contents of the map ("what to render").

 2. Map View (map-component) - responsible for how the map is rendered ("what the map looks like").

-3. Truck Simulator (truck-simulator-service) - responsible for pushing real-time updates to the map ("when to render").
+3. Truck Simulator (truck-simulator-service) - responsible for controlling real-time updates to the map ("when to render").

 ### Project Structure

-This Angular application is divided into four folders:
+The project follows a simple Angular folder structure for small projects:

 1. services - contains the programs that need their state to be shared across the application.